Makerspace Operations Bootcamp

 How to instruct

-The five-day course runs 9 AM to 5 PM Monday through Friday at our Ann Arbor shop and mixes classroom discussion and activities, Maker Works checkout classes, open time to make things, and local field trips to see these operational tools in operation in other business settings.
+The five-day course runs 9 AM to 5 PM Monday through Friday afternoon at our Ann Arbor shop and mixes classroom discussion and activities, Maker Works checkout classes, open time to make things, and local field trips to see these operational tools in operation in other business settings.
 Lunch and refreshments each day, a Monday evening social event, and a special lunch Friday are included.
 Books, a workbook with example documents, and other supplies will be provided.
 Attendees will have a regular Maker Works membership during the course (and two days before or after) to experience first hand making things in a makerspace, and can take checkout classes for free during that membership.
 See the link at the top of this page for the course outline.

 The Operations Bootcamp includes a tour of Zingerman’s Mail Order facilities, a reception on Monday night at Zingerman’s Roadhouse restaurant, and a lunch at Zingerman’s Delicatessen on Friday.